court-tek/cwpracticaljs/README.md

-Here in this project we are using Javascript to create a cool image slider with anumated text.
+Here in this project we are using Javascript and css to create a cool image slider.